Martin Sus (footballer, born 1990)

-Martin Sus (born 15 March 1990) is a Czech footballer who plays as a right-back for Czech club Příbram.
+Martin Sus (born 15 March 1990) is a Czech footballer who plays as a right-back for FK Říčany.
 He has represented his country at youth level.

 Career

 Opava

 After a year of very successful engagement in Slovakia, Sus returned to Czech Republic and signed a one-year contract with SFC Opava on 3 September 2019.

 Stal Mielec

 On 4 September 2020, he joined Ekstraklasa club Stal Mielec.